Loading

 Do the same on adjacent filled tiles to deselect them one by one.

-To quickly fill larger sections of the grid, hold SPACE and the left mouse button, then drag to draw a rectangle over the area you want to fill.
+To quickly fill larger sections of the grid, hold OPTION / ALT and the left mouse button, then drag to draw a rectangle over the area you want to fill.
 Release the mouse to confirm your selection.

 (For the best experience, use an external mouse or activate „Three Finger Drag” on your trackpad)